 If you’re living with bipolar disorder, you’ve likely experienced mood swings between mania (elevated mood) and depression (low mood).
 But bipolar disorder can come with other symptoms, including bipolar psychosis — periods when it’s difficult to tell what’s real and what’s not.

-Experiencing bipolar psychosis can be scary, both for you and your loved ones.
+Experiencing bipolar psychosis can be overwhelming, both for you and your loved ones.
 “One thing that scares me is not having control over these episodes,” shared one member of MyDepressionTeam.

-Read on to learn more about bipolar psychosis, including what it feels like, and the steps you can take to manage it.
+Although bipolar psychosis can be scary, learning more about it can help you identify the symptoms and treat them.
+Keep reading to find out more about bipolar psychosis, including what it feels like and the steps you can take to manage it.

-The range of symptoms a person experiences during psychosis is often influenced by that person’s mood when they enter psychosis.
+The range of symptoms a person experiences during psychosis is often influenced by the person’s mood when they enter psychosis.

 Psychosis is linked to a high risk of self-harm, suicidal thoughts, and harm to others.
 For this reason, you need to act quickly if you think you or a loved one may be entering a psychotic episode.